 As an online shopper, you can find LIAs through Google Search, Google Assistant, and Google Images.
-Different from Google Shopping Campaigns (Product Listing Ads), this ad format combines product details, local inventory, and store information so local shoppers can find what they want in proximity to where they are.
+Different from Google Shopping Campaigns (Product Listing Ads), this ad format combines product details, local inventory, and store information so local shoppers can find what they are looking for in proximity to where they are.

-Once an LIA is clicked on in search the user is directed to a Google-hosted landing page for the local store selling the product.
-At a minimum, a shopper can view the in-store inventory, get store hours and find directions.
+Once a LIA is clicked on in search, the user is directed to a Google-hosted landing page for the local store selling the product.
+At a minimum, a shopper can view the in-store inventory, get store hours and find directions to the store.

 Once you click on the ad you’ll be directed to a landing page that includes more information about the product, where to buy it, and how to get there.
 There is a big emphasis on the mobile search experience.
 The landing pages have a clean and intuitive display of related products nearby with all the information the user needs to find what they are looking for in-store.